XaspMe/RequesterService/README.md

 # RequesterService
 The application allows you to perform any action with the required delay by adding it into the strategy.

 Application present .NET5 WebApi with Swagger and logging.

-To run application:
-1) Run docker-compose from app root.

 By default application open SwaggerUI in your default browser.
 Swagger contain russian comments